-All people have the right to feel safe and included at all Wall-to-Wall events regardless of age, ancestry, colour, family status, gender identity, gender expression, marital status, mental disability, physical disability, place of origin, race, religious beliefs, sexual orientation or source of income.
+All people have the right to feel safe and included at all Wall-to-Wall events regardless of age, ancestry, colour, family status, gender identity, gender expression, marital status, seen/unseen disability, place of origin, race, religious beliefs, sexual orientation or source of income.

 Copies of the Safer Spaces Policy are made available in print at all events.
 Additionally, key safer spaces information protocols and hotline numbers will be posted in all venue washrooms.